jacquev6/ActionTree/doc/user_guide/introduction.rst

 Actions and dependencies
 ------------------------

-In :mod:`.ActionTree`, you create a dependency graph of actions to be executed and then call the :func:`.execute` function on its root.
+In `ActionTree`, you create a dependency graph of actions to be executed and then call the :func:`.execute` function on its root.

 For example, let's say you want to generate three files, and then concatenate them into a fourth file.